Discovering...

 Months of Birding

 The crown jewel of Moroccan birding.
 This 33,800-hectare park protects the largest remaining wild population of the critically endangered Northern Bald Ibis, with around 600 individuals nesting on coastal cliffs.
-The Oued Souss estuary attracts thousands of waders and waterfowl, while the arid scrubland hosts a strong population of resident North African endemics.
+The Oued Souss and Oued Massa estuaries attract thousands of waders and waterfowl, while the arid scrubland hosts resident North African endemics including Black-crowned Tchagra and Moussier's Redstart.

 Key Species

 Morocco's premier wetland birding site and a Ramsar-designated wetland of international importance.
 This 7,000-hectare tidal lagoon on the Atlantic coast hosts tens of thousands of wintering waterbirds.
-At peak winter, flocks of 15,000+ flamingos paint the shallows pink.
-The mudflats teem with waders during migration, and marsh harriers quarter the reed beds throughout winter.
+At peak winter, flocks of 15,000+ flamingos fill the shallows.
+The mudflats support dense concentrations of waders during migration, and Marsh Harriers hunt over the reed beds throughout winter.

 Key Species